kostaskougios/scala-sideeffects-examples/README.md

 This code is simple but writing a test for it is a nightmare.
 We may be able to redirect the console to a file or output stream, but overall not something we want to do.
 Especially when an app grows, it will be a nightmare to write and maintain the testcase.
-Later on we'll see an app that reads from stdin, so things would get out of hand pretty quickly.
+Later on we'll see the guess-a-number app that reads from stdin and prints, so things would get out of hand pretty quickly when it comes to testing and the hardcoded println and readln methods.

 In my opinion the problem with side effects is not how to make them functional but how to make them easily testable.
 I.e. wrapping the above code in an `IO { println (...) }` doesn't help in terms of code.
 We may